qnope/Little-Type-Library/README.md

 ## strong_type
 If you never heard about strong types, you better go to see the [Jonathan Boccara's blog](http://fluentcpp.com) before reading the following section.
 Actually, I was inspired a lot from his articles about strong typing.
 For people that does not want to read everything, here is a little summary.

 Let's say you want to develop a GUI application.
 You want to create a window with a width of 800, and a height of 600.
 You will probably write something like: `Window myWindow{800, 600};`.
 However, how do you know if you are using `800` for the width and not for the height? `strong_type`s solve this first problem.
 Now you will write something like : `Window myWindow{Width{800}, Height{600}};`.
-Now there is no shadow of a doubt, and, obviously, you can't convert a `Width` into a `Height`.
+Now there is no shadow of a doubt, and, obviously, you can not convert a `Width` into a `Height`.
 We add a kind of *type-safety* into our code.

 ### How to declare a strong type in LTL
 There is a type : `strong_type_t<T, Tag, Skills...>` in the `namespace ltl`.
 You can declare, for example, our prior `Width` and `Height` types as follow :